How To Repurpose A Wooden Flatware Chest Into A Masculine Storage Box

-The raised portion of the top was also decoupaged with the same diamond scrapbook paper used along the wall of the interior.
+The raised portion on the top was also decoupaged with the same argyle scrapbook paper used along the wall of the interior.

-It might be hard to see in the pictures but the diamonds have silver metallic flecks and so I replicated that by rubbing the wooden handle with Silver Gilding Wax.
-Dark wax was applied over the chalk paint and the paper on the top to give it an aged appearance.
+It might be hard to see in the pictures but there are silver metallic flecks in the argyle pattern and so I replicated it by rubbing the wooden handle with Silver Gilding Wax.
+Dark wax was applied over the chalk paint and the paper to give it an aged appearance.